-The record deserves better than that astonishingly laboured metaphor, to be fair.
-It hits a really nice balance between sounding classic and sounding fresh.
-That vintage Nas flow is well represented, with sure-footed beats ever-present in the tracklist, and at the same time it’s produced by a pop and cleanness more in tune with modern hip hop.
+The record deserves better than that astonishingly laboured metaphor, in fairness.
+It hits a nice balance between sounding classic and sounding fresh.
+That vintage Nas flow is well represented, with sure-footed beats ever-present in the tracklist, and at the same time it’s produced with a pop and cleanness more in tune with modern hip hop than the old school.
 Hearing Nas through a more contemporary filter is as pleasant as you’d expect, though hardly a revelation.

 Were King’s Disease two or three tracks lighter I’d probably click with it much more, but the early momentum — such as it is — fades by the end.
-Solid, professional, and just a little too forgettable.6 10
+Solid, professional, and just a little too forgettable.

 King’s Disease doesn’t feel like a bid to reclaim any space at the top of hip hop’s conversation, but Nas hasn’t sounded this good for a while.
 Thematically, lyrically, and sonically, the esteemed rapper channels a lot of what made his early work so timeless, and he clearly thrives on the ease of it.